hcapp01/blob-manager/README.md

 - `className`: Optional CSS class name

 ### FileManagerRef Methods
-- `handleCreateFile`: Create a new file with content
+- `handleReadFile`: Read content of a file
-- `handleSaveFile`: Update existing file with new content
+- `handleSaveFile`: Create new or update existing file with content
 - `isConnected`: Boolean indicating if connected to Blob storage

 ### Uploader Props